 Article 4 of 8

-Many readers have probably already had the idea that the essence of these differences is that the purpose is the same, but from different angles, parts of the world and people; to know oneself and thus also to be oneself constantly.
-After all, it will be difficult to be someone other than yourself when you have finally learned to know yourself.
-"Burnt child shuns the fire" - you usually only put your hand on a hot stove once in your life, although there is nothing to prevent it a second time.
+Many readers have probably already got the idea that the essence of these differences is that the purpose is the same, but from different angles, parts of the world and people; to know oneself and thus also to be oneself constantly.
+It will be difficult to be other than oneself when one has finally learned to know oneself. „A burnt child avoids fire‟ – one usually only puts one's hand on a red-hot stove once in one's life, even though there is nothing to prevent it from happening again.

 The strange thing is that many people insist on putting their hand on the stove several times, to the detriment of themselves and others, just to prove that they control and decide over their own lives - even if they receive perfectly well-intentioned and correct advice.
 Many teenage parents, parents of young children, bosses, employees, friends, acquaintances and Budo instructors can nod in recognition to this.
 Yes, actually all people can.